 PR: I have no idea.
 But if I had to guess...it's because our fans have been asking for skeletons for years.
 In a poll we did last year, it was by far the most requested digital decoration.

 PW: Skeletons and Halloween go together like peanut butter and jelly.
 I can tell you we did not create it for simplicity.
 Animating skeletons is very tedious and complicated.
-For every second of animation on screen, there's at least four hours spent staring at a computer, creating key poses, fine-turning the in-between movements, simulating dynamic effects (such as cloth or cobwebs), etc. It's a lot more work than most people probably realize.
+For every second of animation on screen, there are at least four hours spent staring at a computer, creating key poses, fine-tuning the in-between movements, simulating dynamic effects (such as cloth or cobwebs), etc. It's a lot more work than most people probably realize.
 And because we're such a small crew, it's up to two or three people to produce the kind of workload that would normally be delegated to at least four different departments at a larger studio.
 I love peanut butter and jelly sandwiches.